 Choosing a presentation design agency is a lot harder than buying a product.
 With presentation design services, you don’t know what you’re going to get until the project is nearly finished.
 What you get from the studio isn’t the exact same thing as what any other company ends up with.
 So how do you choose the right business presentation design firm for your presentation work?

-We decided to publish our pricing on our website.
+We’re giving publishing prices online a try.
 For a B2B company, selling to other B2B companies, that’s a fairly controversial thing to do.
-But we’re giving it a try, and if it doesn’t work out, we’ll try to stuff the genie back in the bottle.
+But if it doesn’t work out, we’ll try to stuff the genie back in the bottle.

-The reasons not to publish pricing are typically held to be –
+The reasons not to try publishing pricing online are typically held to be –

 - Customers paying more will realise that others are paying less for the same service